Advanced Vocab Words - Set 8 Flashcards

 38

-# Fill in the blank with the most appropriate vocabulary word.
-The judge will \_\_\_\_\_\_ over the case next week. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The judge will \_\_\_\_\_\_ over the case next week. ## Footnote ***Hint:*** *Starts with "p" and means "to be in charge of a meeting or event".*

 preside ## Footnote *preside (prih-**zahyd**)* v. to be in a position of authority over a group